What is Medical Clinic Web Design?

 Medical clinic web design has industry compliance, GDPR, Accessibility, and data privacy policies that need to be taken into consideration before deploying digital assets in the Medical or Hospital space.

 Google has different filters that it uses for users searching for medical information.
-When making any attempt to accessing medical information on Google, each web property that appears in search requires a high level of trust and authority in order to rank organically in the SERPs.
+When making any attempt to access medical information on Google, each web property that appears in a search requires a high level of trust and authority to rank organically in the SERPs.
 In order to mitigate liabilities and successfully leverage digital marketing tools to benefit medical practices, a solid understanding of HIPAA and PHIPA compliance should be communicated by your digital marketing agency or representative.

 Medical Content Considerations for PHI